duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-declare new session keys to replace current ones
+Declare new session keys to replace current ones.

 #### remove_member_from_blacklist - 4